 - Urinary excretion of sodium, potassium and creatinine during dietary intervention was consistent with adherence to study protocol

 - BP did not decrease in 23.2% of participants during low-sodium diet

 - BP did not decrease in 30.6% of participants during potassium supplementation

 - BP did not increase in 26.1% of participants during high-salt diet.

-- The current study suggests that female gender, older age and elevated baseline blood pressure levels increase BP responses to dietary sodium intervention
+- The current study suggests that female gender, older age and elevated baseline BP levels increase BP responses to dietary sodium intervention

 - Elevated baseline BP levels increase BP responses to dietary potassium intervention.
 Therefore, a diet low in sodium and high in potassium should be especially effective in reducing BP among persons with hypertension or pre-hypertension, whereas a diet low in sodium may be more effective in reducing BP among women and the elderly.

 - 2.2: The mean BP of the study participants in Table 1 is lower than what the inclusion criteria would indicate.
 A probable explanation for this is that the initial selection was of individuals with borderline high BP but their siblings and offspring were also recruited for the study.
 This was not explained in detail in the text

 - 5.1: Staff delivering food and participants unable to be blinded but staff taking BP were